 1 Goal Name Improve Access to Affordable Housing Goal Description Creation/preservation of affordable housing through rehabilitation.
 2 Goal Name Improve Public Facilities Goal Description Improvements to public facilities that serve low- and moderate-income clientele and/or are located in low- and moderate-income areas.
 3 Goal Name Improve Public Infrastructure Goal Description Improvements to public infrastructure that serve low- and moderate-income residents and/or are located in low- and moderate-income areas.
-4 Goal Name Provide Public Services Goal Description The County will support and invest in services that serve children, seniors and other low-mod income clientele through a variety of programs and services 5 Goal Name Planning/Administration Goal Description Administration and planning conducted to operate the CDBG program successfully
+4 Goal Name Provide Public Services Goal Description The County will support and invest in services that serve children, seniors and other low-mod income clientele through a variety of programs and services 5 Goal Name Provide Housing and Services for the Homeless Goal Description Support the efforts of PCICH to reduce the incidence of homelessness and time that persons experience homelessness 6 Goal Name Planning/Administration Goal Description Administration and planning conducted to operate the CDBG program successfully